 An introduction to contemporary mathematical thinking with emphasis on its connections to society.
 Logical thinking and the ability to read critically are interwoven with elementary mathematical skills.
-The course concentrates on discussions about mathematics—about its nature, its content, and its applications to a variety of topics, such as management science, social choice, and the geometry of size and shape.
+The course concentrates on discussions about mathematics—about its nature, its content, and its applications to a variety of topics, such as management science, network science, finance, data, statistics, probability, fairness, apportionment, voting theory, and social choice.
 This course is appropriate for a varied audience.
-Some ability in arithmetic, geometry, and elementary algebra is assumed.
 This course does not satisfy any of the requirements for a major or minor in the mathematical sciences.
+Prerequisite: Some ability in arithmetic, geometry, and elementary algebra.